Promoting the conservation of our built heritage and the natural environment

 We are delighted to launch our 2025 conservation workshop series, with “An introduction to restoring an older building” being held in March.
 Workshops will cover a range of traditional building skills this year, with courses geared towards both beginners and advanced practitioners.
 We will also offer an exciting series of environmental conservation workshops, with our first “painting with nature - exploring native Irish grasslands through botanical art” taking place in June.

-Margaret Quinlan Architects, in association with David Kelly Partnership, led a thorough survey of Knockelly last year.
-The survey, kindly funded by National Monuments, included an assessment the archaeological and ecological aspects (by Dave Pollock and Mieke Muyllaert respectively), generating detailed plans and virtual 3D models (by Tír3D), as well as determining the current structural state of the built infrastructure and the steps necessary to preserve it.
-Results and conclusions is guiding on-going and future works.
-Use the link below to access a fascinating interactive 3D model of the tower house generate by Tír3D.
+Margaret Quinlan Architects, in association with David Kelly Partnership, led a thorough survey of Knockelly.
+The survey, kindly funded by National Monuments, included an assessment the archaeological and ecological aspects, generating detailed plans and virtual 3D models, as well as determining the current structural state of the built infrastructure and the steps necessary to preserve it.
+Results and conclusions are crucial in guiding future works.
+Use the link below to access the interactive 3D model of the tower house by Tír3D.

 • Current Works